 - an incremental phase can terminate before finishing all of its work and continue it later

-Note, that all of the above techniques have their strengths and weaknesses.
-For example, let's say we have a phase which can run concurrently with our application.
+Note that all of the above techniques have their strengths and weaknesses.
+For example, let’s say we have a phase that can run concurrently with our application.
 A serial implementation of this phase requires 1% of the overall CPU performance and runs for 1000ms.
 In contrast, a parallel implementation utilizes 30% of CPU and completes its work in 50ms.

 In this example, the parallel solution uses more CPU overall, because it may be more complex and have to synchronize the threads.
-For CPU heave applications (for example batch jobs) it's a problem since we have less computing power to do effective work.
+For CPU heavy applications (for example, batch jobs), it’s a problem since we have less computing power to do useful work.

 Of course, this example has made-up numbers.
-However, it's clear that all applications have their own characteristics, so they have different GC requirements.
+However, it’s clear that all applications have their characteristics, so they have different GC requirements.

 For more detailed descriptions, please visit our article on Java memory management.

 3. ZGC Concepts

-On top of the tried and tested GC techniques, ZGC introduces two new concepts: pointer coloring and load barriers.
+On top of the tried and tested GC techniques, ZGC introduces new concepts, which we’ll cover in the following sections.